 Introduction of Polymers

 The first widely used amphipathic polymer is amphipols (e.g. A8-35).
 They can trap the transmembrane region(s) of target protein, thus keeping the hydrophobic domains stay folded.
 Meanwhile, the biological functions of membrane proteins will not be changed.
 It is relatively easy to transfer membrane proteins from micelles to amphipols.
 By adding amphipols into the micellar solution at neutral or alkaline pH, followed by removing the detergent components, membrane proteins will be wrapped in amphipols.
 They have been successfully applied for a lot of membrane proteins, including GPCRs.
-Poly (styrene-co-maleic acid) lipid particles (SMALPs) is another kind of low-molecular-weight amphipathic polymer.
+Poly (styrene-co-maleic acid) lipid particles is another kind of low-molecular-weight amphipathic polymer.
 They can be used in a detergent-free manner.
-When SMA copolymers are added to membrane environment at pH 7 to 8, uniform SMALPs are formed after membrane proteins solubilization.
-Then standard purification methods can be used to purify membrane proteins in SMALPs.
-For different proteins, the diameters of SMALPs would vary between 10 and 24 nm.
+When the copolymers are added to membrane environment at pH 7 to 8, uniform particles are formed after membrane protein solubilization.
+Then standard purification methods can be used to purify membrane proteins in polymer particles.
+For different proteins, the diameters would vary between 10 and 24 nm.